Apex-BPM/loopback-next/docs/site/LoopBack-types.md

 }
 ```

-The value of the address is the definition of the `address` type.
+The value of the address is the definition of the `Address` type.

 {% include important.html content="
-The user model has to reference the Address constructor or the model name - `'Address'`.
+The user model has to reference the Address constructor or import the model - `'Address'`.
 " %}